·

 Agriculture - products:

-grain, potatoes, tomatoes, olives, grapes; sheep, cattle, goats, pigs, poultry, dairy products; fish
+tomatoes, olives, grapes; sheep, cattle, goats, pigs, poultry, dairy products;

 Industries: